nerdsinspace/nocom-explanation/torrent.md

 In this data you can see hundreds of thousands of players being tracked at 1-second intervals.
 Tens of thousands of bases were downloaded, totaling over ten billion logged block events.
 It's a fascinating slice of life, essentially a year of history of thousands of anarchy Minecraft bases, updated at 15 minute intervals.
 [Here's](https://www.youtube.com/watch?v=QxOg4djjJks) an example of a timelapse made from that data, for one such base.
 [Here's](https://www.youtube.com/watch?v=5FiUjdgwG-Q&list=PLOxa3ecQg7Kixbh1ZXrxJpmoIUUJxy_fv&index=2) another and [another](https://www.youtube.com/watch?v=Zuu3gUOyxV0&list=PLOxa3ecQg7Kixbh1ZXrxJpmoIUUJxy_fv&index=3) and [another](https://www.youtube.com/watch?v=QZgnUbMuFL0).

 The format is human-readable SQL dumps, compressed using gzip.
+The schema can be found [here](https://github.com/nerdsinspace/nocomment-master/blob/master/schema.sql).

 You can set your torrent client to download individual files if you like.
 For example if just want to make your own overworld heatmaps, you can only download `hits_overworld_heatmap.sql.gz`, which is less than 500 megabytes.